9oelM/9oelM.github.io/content/blog/2023-10-26-zklend-protocol-review/index.md

 # This code block gets replaced with the TOC
 ```

-Here's an extensive intro to DeFi lending protocols, especially for dummys like me.
+Here's an extensive intro to DeFi lending protocols, especially for a dummy like me.
 We will look at fundamental concepts and theory, primarily complemented by zklend smart contract codebase at [the commit hash of 10dfb3d1f01b1177744b038f8417a5a9c3e94185](https://github.com/zkLend/zklend-v1-core/commit/10dfb3d1f01b1177744b038f8417a5a9c3e94185).

 # How a lending protocol works